dhan12/HistoryArchive/README.md

 Change the path to history_archive.bash to match your file path.

 # How this works
-history_archive.bash sets up a trap to save the current command
+history_archive.bash sets up a trap to save the current command "$(BASH_COMMAND)".

-    $(BASH_COMMAND)

 Then it saves the timestamp, the current directory and this command to a file in ~/history_archive/*.txt files.